How to Redesign Your Website

 - What do customers want from your website?
 From a mobile-friendly experience to intuitive navigation, take customer needs into consideration.

 - What information is unnecessary to your buyers?
-What can your website do without to allow you to create a more streamlined experience?
+What can your website do without allowing you to create a more streamlined experience?

 Starting with your customers will allow you to deepen your understanding of exactly what your website needs in order to be successful.
 When you start with a customer-centered approach, you can substantially improve your ability to reach those customers and engage them appropriately.